gparlakov/angular-realworld-example-app/TASKS.md

 ## 5. Automate unit test create/update

-0. Demo - `setup` function create manually from scratch
+0. Demo - `setup` function create manually from scratch ()
    - `setup` houses the instantiation of class-under-test and its dependencies (otherwise done by Angular)
    - also it helps if test conditions are placed in the `builder`
    - helps in getting back control over instantiation, in maintaining the specific format of the tests which allows for **Automating** them

 1. Install/update `npm install --save-dev scuri@latest` (or short `npm i -D scuri@latest`)
 2. Run `ng g scuri:spec src\app\shared\layout\header.component.ts`
+  - notice that it's using `autoSpy`
+  - autospy will get a Function (`UserService`) and create a mock for each of its "public" methods - that is each method that's part of the `UserService.prototype`
+    - autospy will not populate properties - so we need to (in this example that is `UserService.currentUser` - it should be an observable so that `.subscribe()` method exists on it)
 3. Run `ng g scuri:autospy` to generate the autospy
    - move the created `auto-spy.ts` to `./src/app/auto-spy.ts`
 4. Add the paths to tsconfig.json ([help](./files/tsconfig.json.help))